jordansaker/Fuel-Log-API/README.md

 ## REST API Resources

-A full listing of all available endpoints can be found [here](./docs/endpoints.md).
+Below is a full listing of all available endpoints.
+Click on a resource name for more information.

 #### User Access and account management